christianmarth/MakesBridge-Wordpress-GravityForms-Plugin/readme.txt

 === MakesBridge BridgeMail System Wordpress Plugin ===
 Contributors: cloudgroup
-Tags: email, marketing, marketing automation, edm Requires at least: 3.2
+Tags: email, marketing, marketing automation, edm, email, Requires at least: 3.2
 Tested up to: 3.2
-Stable tag: 1.01.x
+Stable tag: 1.03.x

 MakesBridge BridgeMail System Plugin is a marketing automation plugin to wordpress which integrates makesbridge to wordpress

+If you don't have a MakesBridge account please go to http://makesbridge.com/request-15-day-trial?pmc=CLDGRP to sign up for a free trial.

 == Issues ==